 Libraries within the Third World including The Gambia, are gradually but steadily converting from manual to computerized routines.
-The advantage of the automated or uses of ICT during a library system are both self-evident and overwhelming (Nwalo, 2005).
-This library operations and routines are the activities the librarians do on day to day, like selection, ordering, cataloguing and classification and dissemination of data resources etc. Also, Okolo (2002) opines that during this age of data era, the library needs ICT so as to offer efficient services to its users.
+The advantage of the automated or uses of ICT during a library system are both self-evident and overwhelming (Nwalo, 2015).
+This library operations and routines are the activities the librarians do on day to day, like selection, ordering, cataloguing and classification and dissemination of data resources etc. Also, Okolo (2012) opines that during this age of data era, the library needs ICT so as to offer efficient services to its users.
 Not only is that the speed of its operation high, the quantity of its output is correspondingly large.
 When ICT is employed within the library, there's economy of labour and operating expense.
-In short, its application within the activities of the library services.
+In short, its application within the activities of the libraries will enhance their information dissemination and therefore the overall performance of the library services.
 Maravilla (2008) noted that librarians within the world over are tasked with the responsibility of acquiring, processing, disseminating information to users.
 Impact of data and communication technology within the dissemination of library resources is the reality of the 21st century.
 It makes libraries smart and offers many opportunities to enhance services to library patrons, the utilization of data technology, especially, in libraries can't be overemphasized.